hireshBrem/browserbrain-ai/README.md

 # BrowserBrain AI

-> **2x memory for browser agents**
+> **95x FASTER with cache for browser agent tasks**

 Browserbrain AI implements a semantic context caching layer for browser agents.

 ## 🎯 Why?

-Browser agents have poor context.
-They struggle with:
-- Limited memory retention across tasks
-- Expensive + long agent hallucinations impose risk for production use
+Browser agents are slow and expensive.
+They struggle with doing the same task again even though it did in 100 times in a row!?!

 ## 🚀 Solution